prometheus/prometheus/docs/querying/api.md

 GET /api/v1/targets
 ```

-Both the active and dropped targets are part of the response.
+Both the active and dropped targets are part of the response by default.
 `labels` represents the label set after relabelling has occurred.
 `discoveredLabels` represent the unmodified labels retrieved during service discovery before relabelling has occurred.